New Jersey sues VW over excess diesel emissions

-(Reuters) - New Jersey on Friday filed a lawsuit against Volkswagen AG and its luxury units over the German automaker’s excess diesel emissions, becoming the fourth U.S. state to take legal action.
+Feb 5 (Reuters) - New Jersey on Friday filed a lawsuit against Volkswagen AG and its luxury units over the German automaker’s excess diesel emissions, becoming the third U.S. state to take legal action.

 New Jersey’s acting attorney general, John J. Hoffman, accused VW and its Porsche and Audi units of perpetrating a massive fraud on consumers and violating state clean air laws.